avito-tech/Mixbox/README.md

 - Geolocation simulation
 - Hardware keyboard (very few key codes are defined, however it can be easily implemented)
 - Customizable without forking repository
-- Everything can be disabled
 - Swift & Objective-C
-- Tested (not thoroughly though)
+- Tested: 180 UI tests & 70 unit tests on 4 platforms that are run per every pull request to Mixbox

-Coming soon (is not open sourced yet):
+Coming soon (in development / is not open sourced yet):
+- Gray box testing - execute UI tests inside application process with access to its memory.
 - Code generation of page objects
 - Getting all assertion failures from app
 - Facade for working with springboard
 - Reports (including Allure, an open sourced reporting system with web UI)
 - Switching accessibility values between release and test builds

-## Intallation
+## Installation

 There are two ways to use Mixbox.